 AF Digest contains a synergy of select biology, with a known performance within the soil, with the security of genetic integrity of the selected microbes by obtaining specific strains from the registered ‘genetic banks’.
 To provide biology that best fits certain scenarios, research and field trials are carried out to determine the effects of individual microbial species and their synergistic effects within the soil.

 Our fermenters are both ISO 9001 and 14001 accredited and carry out a range of quality control checks for microbial counts and contaminants.
 The viability of microbial products are also tested to well in excess of the pressures used in spraying equipment 60 – 700 bar to ensure ease of use.

 The strains we use in this product were originally sourced from accredited repositories.
 As we carry out a continual programme of product improvement by selective cultivation, our strains our sent back to the German DSMZ culture collection to carry out multi locus sequencing to confirm that the microbes we are using are still the same species (selective cultivation slightly changes the genetic make-up of the microbe so this is a part of our standard quality control).
 Once the species has been confirmed, because of the slight genetic changes from the original, it is a assigned a new, unique strain number.
 This is why we can state that we use unique selected strains in our formulations.

-Stubble/debris: 20 g/ha in 200 L/ha water.
-Best applied in damp or wet conditions.
-Premix in water before being added to the sprayer.
+Apply in wet conditions.
 Once applied, the stubble/debris should be incorporated into the top 7-10 cm of the soil surface.